AwesomeYuer/Pty.NET.Servers/README.md

 telnet localhost 13000

-# and then input Linux command
+# Then input any Linux command you want

 whoami